 When BabyE was six months old I wrote a list of our six must have baby items we had used up until that point.
 Since then that has become one of the most popular posts on GrowingSlower.
-So now that baby is one year old, I wanted to share my updated list of must haves for baby.
+So now that baby is one year old, I wanted to share my updated list of must haves baby products for the first 12 months.

 When we were preparing for his arrival, I resisted getting every baby product “they” say you “need” in part because of our small home and to minimize the environmental impact of having a baby.
 I tried to minimize the number things we put on our baby registry list.